-Welcome to Westonci.ca, the place where your questions find answers from a community of knowledgeable experts.
-Discover a wealth of knowledge from professionals across various disciplines on our user-friendly Q&A platform.
+Welcome to Westonci.ca, the Q&A platform where your questions are met with detailed answers from experienced experts.
+Join our Q&A platform to connect with experts dedicated to providing accurate answers to your questions in various fields.
 Get quick and reliable solutions to your questions from a community of experienced experts on our platform.

 During a physical examination of a 28-year-old woman, the NP notes a grade 2/6 late-systolic murmur with a honking quality that follows a mid-systolic click.
 An echocardiogram identifies mitral valve prolapse but without clinically significant mitral regurgitation.
 The patient is healthy overall and does not report any cardiac-related symptoms.
 She asks which contraceptive forms she should avoid due to this condition.
 The NP replies: